Seeing the dreaded,

 If you see the same main error: “error establishing a database connection”, skip this step.

-- 2. If you see something else, pay close attention to what WordPress is suggesting you should do.
+- Secondly, if you see something else, pay close attention to what WordPress is suggesting you should do.
 In its recent versions, WordPress has expanded its problem-solving solutions, so you might see some good advice there.
 One of the possibilities:

 Another possibility is that you’ll see a message starting with “One or more database tables are unavailable […]” This means that it’s you who needs to “repair” the database.

 This is actually quite simple.
 First, connect to your site via FTP once again.
 Go to WordPress root and download the “wp-config.php” file to your desktop.

 Edit this file in notepad, add one extra line at the end (right before “That’s all, stop editing”):

 Now upload the file back to your site (via FTP) overwriting the old version.

 Click either of the buttons.
 Once the automatic repair finishes, go back to your site and see if the error is still there.

 If no error, great!
 But you still need to revert your “wp-config.php” file to its previous state.
 Remove that new line that you just added and re-upload the file.

 If the error’s still there, the next step is: